Parable of the Renegades

-“Which will heighten its flavor, so it could dance madly on my palate!”
+“Which will heighten its flavor so that it could dance madly on my palate!”

 “Yes!
 It all makes sense now!”
 Rio exclaimed and tapped the underside of her fist down on an open palm as nectar-like drool trickled down a corner of her soft lips.

 Lucas looked Rio’s way and concurred, full of enthusiasm.
 “I know right?
-And that is why…” he smiled up with his eyes closed for a moment as he took in all the oxygen he could inhale.
+And that is why…” He smiled with his eyes closed and tilted his head up as he took in all the oxygen he could inhale.
 “I CAN’T BELIEVE YOU SHOWED UP AT THE WORST TIME EVER!!!”

 “It was supposed to be perfect.”
-Lucas looked like he was inches away from sobbing.
+Lucas was inches away from sobbing.